DeepSideEffect/KainForgeCalculator/README_EN.md

 465 epic coins
 31 Green Level 2 runes
 ```
+- You can also display the description of an item by clicking on its name.

 ## Contributing
 Contributions are welcome!
 If you wish to contribute to this project, please follow the steps below: